Good Mood Energy

 I woke, ready to do a little weeding, then swimming and then I soaked in the tub like a diva.
 I am wearing a bandana today and no make-up.
 I feel fine, but I won't be answering my door!

-By Tuesday I had had 5 days to get used to having no hair.
+By Tuesday, I had experienced 5 days of life with no hair.
 But I just wasn't able to make myself walk out the door in this wig.
 In fact, I was getting downright jealous of my decorated wig stand, Betty-Lou.
 She was rockin' the wig, so much better than me!

 I couldn't get it on right.
 It was too poofy.
 It felt like it was going to blow off.
 And I felt like a Dallas Housewife.
 Except maybe the wig needed more volume to pull that off.